guitaripod/XcodeInDiscord/README.md

 You can verify what permissions DiscordX uses by opening System Preferences and looking in Security & Privacy under Privacy, then Automation.
 That's it, you're done - DiscordX will now automatically monitor Xcode.

-If you like, you can set DiscordX to automatically open on login.

-# Note
-DiscordX is a fork of [RPFX](https://github.com/PKBeam/RPFX).
-I didn't contribute to the original as I didn't like the name RPFX.